crash-g/bottino/INSTRUCTIONS.md

 - `/removegroupmembers` or `/rgm`: remove members from a group
 - `/listgroups` or `/lg`: return the list of all existing groups
 - `/listgroupmembers` or `/lgm`: return the list of all members of a group

+All commands have shortcuts, except for `/reset` and `/delete` which are dangerous commands and are therefore intentionally left without a shortcut.

 Some commands accept no arguments, other require a string.
 In general, the bot does not answer to commands unless required or an error has occurred.